 I am Jeff Rease, a photographer in Alabama photographing WWII veterans since April 2019, providing beautiful portraits to them and their families for free as a way for me to thank them for their service and sacrifice.

 Since that very first veteran it has been a passion of mine to reach as many as possible, and I will continue to do it as long as I can.
-As of November 2020 I have photographed 110 WWII veterans.
-These are 110 amazing individuals who truly are part of the "Greatest Generation" and deserve so much of our gratitude and appreciation for stepping up when they were needed and saving the world in WWII.
+As of June 2021 I have photographed over 190 WWII veterans.
+These are 190+ amazing individuals who truly are part of the "Greatest Generation" and deserve so much of our gratitude and appreciation for stepping up when they were needed and saving the world in WWII.
 These men and women who are still with us today are in their 90s and early 100s.
-The oldest I've photographed so far is 104-year old Walter Jones (USMC), and 103-year-old Major Wooten.
+The oldest I've photographed so far is 105-year old Mary Boyles (Army Nurse), and 104-year-old Major Wooten (Army).

 I really wish I had started this project when my father, a Korean War veteran, was still alive.
 Like many other families I've met, I didn't know much about my father's service in the war—because he didn't talk about it and I didn't think to ask him—until very late in his life.
 However, when I meet these heroes, chat with them awhile and photograph them, very often their stories come out.
 And when they can share that with someone who is genuinely interested they just light up the room!
 I really don't know who gets more out of it—them or me!